ominestre/rotten-deps/README.md

 Optional: default behavior is to treat any dependency not specified in the config file as being flagged as outdated immediately without a grace period.

-This will set a default grace period for expiration to all dependencies not defined in the rules.
+This will set a default grace period in number of days for expiration to all dependencies not defined in the rules.
 If a dependency is defined within the rules that setting will take priority.

 ### Exit codes and meanings